Communication and Professional Writing

 The graduate has reliably demonstrated the ability to:

-- produce text that applies appropriate and stylistic conventions of genre, logic, and rhetoric for a variety of audience types and communication needs;
+- produce content that applies the stylistic conventions of design, layout, and format for a given audience;

-- address user needs by providing a range of complementary documents in a project cycle;
+- provide a range of documents in a project cycle that address audience need;

-- employ entrepreneurial strategies to identify and respond to new opportunities across the technical communication field;
+- employ entrepreneurial and self-promotional strategies to identify and respond to new opportunities across the professional communication field;

 The following reflects the planned progression for full-time offerings of the program.